 Mailchimp | Beginners | Easy to use.
 Free for up to 500 contacts |

-MailerLite | Simplicity and affordability | Drag-and-drop editor with a generous free plan |
+MailerLite | Simplicity and affordability | Drag-and-drop editor, generous free plan |

 Flodesk | Stylish designs | Clean visuals and flat pricing |